plomino/PlominoDoc/docs/features.rst

     6 horas
     6 heures

-If the text does not match any msgid from the i18n domain, it is remained unchanged (but without the enclosing __).
+If the text does not match any msgid from the i18n domain, it remains unchanged (but without the enclosing __).

 The translation mechanism can be called from a formula using the ``translate``